recbus/caribou/README.md

 2. Forensically reconstruct the existing shape as one or more caribou migrations.
 This might be as easy as translating some existing EDN files into a shape suitable for caribou.
 It might be as complex as painstakingly hand-crafting tx-data to match the results of querying the existing database.
-Once caribou migration data has been crafted that recreates the existing database shape, execute `io.recbus.caribou/claim!` to transact "catch-up" migration marker entities but without the associated migration `tx-data`.
+Once caribou migration data has been crafted that recreates the existing database shape, execute `io.recbus.caribou/migrate!` with the `claim-only?` option set to `true`.
+This will transact "catch-up" migration marker entities but without the associated migration `tx-data`.
  * PROS: the existing (production) database shape can be recreated, assuming the forensically constructed migrations are accurate.
  * CONS: forensically reconstructing caribou migration data for the existing database shape can be tedious; in the pre-